google/software-product-sprint/walkthroughs/week-3-libraries/cloud-storage/cloud-storage-walkthrough.md

       pom.xml
     </walkthrough-editor-open-file>
     file.
 -   Add a file upload input to your HTML.
-Test that this works by running a dev server.
 -   Add a servlet that handles file upload requests.
     -   Test that this works by making sure you see the uploaded file in your [Cloud Storage browser](https://console.cloud.google.com/storage/browser).